benahm/ApexDataFramework/docs/basics/QB/CONDITION.md

 ## Building a Condition

-QB can build two types of conditions
+QB can build two types of condition

 * [Field Condition](#field-condition) : condition meant to be used in the where clause
 * [Having condition](#having-condition) : condition meant to be used in the having clause